 Stay in touch with the Faculty of Architecture, Civil and Environmental Engineering and with your degree programme.
 Look forward to a reunion with your fellow students and the university.
 The alumni networks offer you regular information about the latest developments at the faculty.
 Sign up!
 Take part in a colourful spectrum of activities, which can also include excursions, New Year's meetings and regulars' tables.

 Teaching and research at the Faculty of Architecture, Building and Environment have been actively supported for many years by sponsors who have contributed significantly to its track record.

 The Peter Wefing Sponsorship Prize is awarded annually and was donated to the Bremen University of Applied Sciences by Peter Wefing, a businessman who passed away on 2 February 2016 at the age of 88.
 In addition, the Peter Wefing Foundation supports students with scholarships.

 The Karl Engeland Prize is awarded annually and was endowed by the Honorary Senator of Bremen University of Applied Sciences and building contractor Dipl.-Ing.
 Karl Engeland, who passed away on 18 April 2016 at the age of 93.

-Initial spark for digitalisation: Detlef Hegemann Foundation donates a total of 240,000 euros: With a donation totalling 240,000 euros until 2024, the Detlef Hegemann Foundation will support the forward-looking, digital equipment of Faculty 2 Architecture, Building and Environment at Bremen University of Applied Sciences over the next few years.
+Initial spark for digitalisation: Detlef Hegemann Foundation donates a total of 240,000 euros: With a donation totalling 240,000 euros until 2024, the Detlef Hegemann Foundation will support the forward-looking, digital equipment of Faculty of Architecture, Civil and Environmental Engineering at Bremen University of Applied Sciences over the next few years.